 One thing I’m always nervous about when it comes to making bigger purchases online is the quality and not being able to see the item I’m purchasing in person; in this case the colour and fabric were two concerns since I wanted a bed that wouldn’t clash with the new wall colour and a fabric that was durable.

 I had seen some beds in stores that I really liked, but the poor fabric quality stopped me.
 After not having much luck with my retail search, I decided I’d try my luck shopping for a bed online.
+The world of online shopping still baffles me but fortunately what is ecommerce by Salesforce provides information about this easy service.
 This was by far my biggest furniture purchase online and I didn’t want to jump at the first thing that caught my eye.
 I looked through a variety of websites, but ultimately liked the variety and satisfaction guarantee that Wayfair Canada offers.
 It took me a few days to narrow down my choices, but I was grateful for the Idea Board option they have, where you can save items you’re interested in so you can view and compare them all together.
 There were a lot of beds I liked, so this acted like a Pinterest- like space where I could go back and compare colours, price, and check out reviews without having to search for each specific bed (this was probably my favourite feature of the Wayfair website).

 When the bed arrived I was really excited; the colour was true to the website photos and the quality of fabric met my expectations.
 It’s not as heavy- duty as our last bed was (note: we replaced a full bedframe and headboard with a completely new bedframe and headboard), but I feel like the quality of the new bed is fair for the price we paid.
 It took a few weeks to ship and arrived a little earlier than expected which was a nice bonus.
 One piece was damaged, but nothing a little elbow grease couldn’t fix.